Skip to main content

 Two ways:

 • Alt-Svc.
 The first H2 response from a host carries alt-svc: h3=":443"; ma=86400.
-The lib parses it, the protocolSupport cache learns "this host speaks H3", and the next request can race H3 against H2.
+The lib parses it, the protocolSupport cache learns the host speaks H3, and the next request can race H3 against H2.
 H3 usually wins because the QUIC handshake finishes in fewer round trips.

 • DNS HTTPS RR.
 RFC 9460 HTTPS records advertise ALPN values directly in DNS.
 If the resolver returns one with h3 in it, the lib can skip the H2 detour entirely.
 Whether this fires depends on your DNS config in dns/.

-If neither hint mentions H3, the race still includes H3 on the first try, but H3's handshake is unlikely to land first.
+When neither hint mentions H3, the race still includes H3 on the first try, but H3's handshake is unlikely to land first.

-When H1 actually shows up
+When H1 shows up

 • The TLS server hello returns http/1.1 in ALPN.
 The ALPNMismatchError path reuses the connection.